 - nausea or vomiting

-Between 2 and 10 percent of pregnant women experience a UTI.
+Between of pregnant women experience a UTI.
 Even more worrisome, UTIs tend to reoccur frequently during pregnancy.

 Women who’ve had UTIs before are more prone to get them during pregnancy.
 The same goes for women who’ve had several children.